20 Stylish Ways to Embrace the Bamboo Trend in Your Home

 #4 Bamboo Tiles

-If you’re looking for a unique look for your bathroom or kitchen tiles, try long narrow tiles – you can easily create an abstract look of a bamboo thicket with varying colours.
+If you’re looking for a unique look for your bathroom or kitchen tiles, try long narrow tiles – you can easily create an abstract look of a bamboo thicket with varying colors.
 You can see a great example of this here: Bamboo Tile, though this would also look beautiful in green.

 #5 Use Bamboo for Privacy Screening